-Butter Tarts and now Nanaimo Bars.
-Both oh so Canadian.
-We wish we could be home with family this holiday season but it’s not in the cards so instead I am baking up a storm of all Canadian treats.
+Nanaimo Bars and Butter Tarts are both very Canadian!
+We wish we could be home with family this holiday season but it’s not in the cards.
+So instead I am baking an array of Canadian treats.

 What are Nanaimo Bars?